Storage Arrays Autodiscovery

 Add a Storage Array Autodiscovery Job

-Job Name – Enter a unique name for the job.
+- Job Name: Enter a unique name for the job.

-Remote Collector – Select the RC to use for the job.
+- Remote Collector: Select the RC to use for the job.
 An RC is required for Storage Arrays discovery.

-Platform – Select the storage array platform or vendor.
+- Platform: Select the storage array platform or vendor.

-Enable Performance Data Collection – Yes/No.
+- Enable Performance Data Collection: Yes/No.

-Performance Data Sampling Interval – Select the time interval for data sampling (if selected).
+- Performance Data Sampling Interval: Select the time interval for data sampling (if selected).

-A note on autodiscovery scheduling behavior: newly created jobs will not run on the first day they are created, to prevent an unintended large amount of jobs from running initially.
-If you would like to run a job after its initial creation, simply select the “Run Now” button next to the job after creation.
+Autodiscovery scheduling behavior: Newly created jobs will not run on the first day they are created, to prevent an excessive number of jobs from running simultaneously.
+If you would like to run a job after its initial creation, click the Run Now button.